truth table: Binary Operations 3

 the test passes. material_non_implication returns

-• I add the third case, where the first input is False and the second input is True in test_binary.py
+• I add an assertion for the third case, where the first input is False and the second input is True in test_binary.py

 101 def test_material_non_implication(self):